 The first loans are disbursed in Ukraine.

-Peter Greer becomes HOPE’s president.
-HOPE expands to the Democratic Republic of Congo and distributes our 10,000th loan.
+Peter Greer becomes HOPE’s president, and HOPE distributes our 10,000th loan.

 HOPE establishes partnerships with Esperanza International in the Dominican Republic, Urwego in Rwanda, and Invest-Credit in Moldova.

 By February, HOPE has disbursed close to 100,000 loans with a net portfolio outstanding of $6 million.
 HOPE partners with ROMCOM in Romania and the Center for Community Transformation in the Philippines.
-HOPE also launches a savings and credit association program in Rwanda and partners with an organization to promote savings in India.
+HOPE also launches a savings group program in Rwanda.
 Desiring to remain Christ-centered, HOPE implements yearly spiritual integration plans for each program and partner.

 HOPE partners with Turame Community Finance in Burundi.